Tomshann/Coding-Projects/Group software engineering/Die-Holder-main/README.md

 This is a group project for ECM2434 at the University of exeter.
-This project focuses on introducing moresustainabillity within the university of exeter through the use of gamification
+This project focuses on introducing more sustainabillity within the university of exeter through the use of gamification

+This project undertook an agile methodology for the development process using trello for the kanban board, and github as the version control system

 Group Members:
 Thomas Shannon